efabless/caravel_board/docs/chipignite_1_silicon_notes.md

 To do so, you can use a utility locate at `firmware/util/slippage.py`.
 You need to change the desired IO configuration in the top of the script.

-*** Note that due to the bit slippage issue, you cannot configure to adjactent IOs to be connected to the management area.
+**Note: due to the bit slippage issue, you cannot configure to adjactent IOs to be connected to the management area.**

 Once you have the adjusted values, put those in your code for configuring the respective IOs.
 After issuing the transfer, you need to set the memory mapped registers back to the unadjusted values you intended to configure.